A college degree is one signal.

 A travel-friendly job needs clear terms before you build your life around it.

-Read Jobs That Allow You to Travel and Digital Nomad Jobs if travel is part of your career goal.
+Read Jobs That Allow You to Travel, Digital Nomad Jobs, remote jobs for expats, Remote Work Visas, and work remotely from another country legally if travel is part of your career goal.

 Certifications do not guarantee a job.